Irfan1819/rag-chatbot-project/README.md

 ## What I learned

 Built this project to learn the fundamentals of RAG systems — chunking, embeddings, semantic search, and grounding LLM responses in external data.
-Also learned how to build a simple web interface for an AI application using Streamlit, and how to handle API keys securely using environment variables.
+Also learned how to build and deploy a web interface for an AI application using Streamlit, manage secrets securely in a cloud deployment, and handle API keys using environment variables.